DSAC-C: Constrained Maximum Entropy for Robust Discrete Soft-Actor Critic: DSAC-C: Constrained Discrete Soft-Actor Critic

 \section{DSAC-C: Constrained Discrete Soft-Actor Critic}

-Following \cref{max_ent_method}, the MaxEnt RL objective only considers the entropy term, without additional characteristic expectation constraints.
-In the following section, we propose the addition of the following constraints to the SAC objective function, with the target expected value constraints estimated from a surrogate critic policy.
-We further describe in detail the different components of our method as follows:
+Following \cref{max_ent_method}, the unconstrained MaxEnt RL objective only considers the entropy term.
+In this section, we propose additional constraints to the SAC objective function, with the target expected value constraints estimated from a surrogate critic policy.